async-devil/contribution-tree/README.md

-# contribution-parse
+# contribution-tree
-contribution-parse is a program which allows you to grab your github conributions and paste them to your website or somewhere else
+contribution-tree is a program which display github commits via leaves on a tree